Avichaurasia/NeuroIDBench/README.md

 2. Once the raw EEG data is converted into mne.
 Save the state of MNE object into .fif format.
     The mne data should be saved in hierarchy of folders like "sujectID"--> "Sesssion number" --> "Run number" --> EEG_data.fif.
     For example: Assume an EEG dataset comprises of 2 subjects.
 Each subject has performed EEG task across 2 sessions and each session contains two runs.
-Then the mne data should be saved in the following ways:
+First create a folder with name <b>User_data</b> on your local system.
+This folder should contain the MNE data of users.
+Then the mne data should be saved inside <b>User_data</b> folder in the following way:

     <b>Subject 1</b>:
     "Subject_1" --> "Session_1" --> "Run_1" --> EEG_data.fif,